September 1 THOUGHTS BECOME WORDS

 ‘Now, this day will be a memorial to you, and you shall celebrate it as a feast to the Lord; throughout your generations, you are to celebrate it as a permanent ordinance.

 Athletes enjoy celebrations like winning a game or a championship, but no one celebrates losing.
 Celebrations are special and are forever etched into our minds: the more celebrations, the better.
 To a follower of Christ, we have something even better.
 We have a God who is always going to be victorious.
 Every day can be a day of celebration because He will never lose.
-What victories of God are you celebrating today?
+Name some victories that you have seen in your life?

 2 Corinthians 11:1-15